nils2/DL2-ZeroVis/emile.md

 ### FROMAGe

 In the era of evergrowing language models, a key challenge to obtaining models that can reason about vision and text lies in the lack of multimodal grounding.
 Language models (LM's), are trained on massive text corpora and demonstrate impressive capabilities such as generating human-like dialogue, answering complex questions, and learning new tasks from very few examples.
 Despite this, they are generally incapable of incorporating visual cues.
 This significantly limits their performance on tasks that require visual reasoning and grounding.
-The paper, "Grounding Language Models to Images for Multimodal Generation", addresses this limitation by introducing FROMAGe (Frozen Retrieval Over Multimodal Data for Autoregressive Generation), a multimodal framework which extends the semantic capabilities of LM's to a multimodal (text and image) realm in a very efficient manner.
+The paper, "Grounding Language Models to Images for Multimodal Generation", addresses this limitation by introducing FROMAGe (Frozen Retrieval Over Multimodal Data for Autoregressive Generation), a foundational framework which extends the semantic capabilities of LM's to a multimodal (text and image) realm in a very efficient manner.

-FROMAGe (Koh et al., 2023) employs a pretrained language model and a visual encoder, both kept frozen, to ground language models visually.
+FROMAGe (Koh et al., 2023) employs a pretrained language model and the encoder of a vision transformer (ViT), both kept frozen, to ground language models visually.
 This grounding is achieved by training the model with a multitask objective for image captioning and image-text retrieval.
 For image captioning, the model learns to extract visual embeddings and map them into the input space of the language model through a maximum likelihood objective.
-On the other hand, for image-text retrieval, the model uses contrastive learning to map the embeddings of a new [RET] token, which represents an image to be retrieved, to the corresponding visual embeddings.
+On the other hand, for text-image retrieval, the model uses contrastive learning to map the embeddings of a new [RET] token, which represents an image to be retrieved, to the corresponding visual embeddings.
 This process only updates the weights of the linear layers and the [RET] token embedding, ensuring computation and memory efficiency.
+The authors of FROMAGe explicitly refrain from fine-tuning either of the models because this would the parameter configurations that make these models so powerful in their respective domains intact.
+They reason this enables better generalization for in-context learning.

 Koh et al. highlight several key strengths of this novel multimodal architecture.
 Firstly, FROMAGe retains the original abilities of the text-only language model, such as free-form text generation, while also acquiring new multimodal dialogue and reasoning abilities.
 This means that both model input and outut can be consistently intertwined image and text data.
 Because the visual embedding space is mapped to the LM's embedding space, the model is able to reason about complex visual cues, akin to CLIP (Radford et al., 2021).
 Secondly, the model demonstrates strong few-shot multimodal abilities learned from image-caption pairs alone, which is a standout feature as most models require web-scale interleaved image-text data (Alayrac et al., 2022; Aghajanyan et al., 2022).
 Thirdly, FROMAGe demonstrates superior text-to-image retrieval sensitivity, especially for long and complex free-form text.
 Lastly, the framework enhances existing capabilities of pretrained language models, such as in-context learning, input sensitivity, and dialogue generation, for visually grounded tasks.

 ### Visual Arithmetic Tasks and Grounding